Delaware

 Delaware businesses

-More than 59,000 Delaware businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers
+More than 61,000 Delaware businesses used Google’s tools at no cost to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

-In 2023, Google.org provided $4.51 million in donated search ads to Delaware nonprofits through the Google Ad Grants program
+In 2024 alone, Google.org provided more than $5 million worth of donated search ads to Delaware nonprofits through the Google Ad Grants program

 • Euphoric Herbals Apothecary